 How does one go about doing that though?
 Even attending the same school Kousei always seemed so distant, and Kaori didn’t know how to approach him.
 In the same way Kousei hesitated as he began to step toward her at the concert hall in episode 2, Kaori stops when she sees Tsubaki run past.
 Back then, she was just Friend A.

-But when she learned her life would be cut short, Kaori decided nothing was get in the way of her making the most of what she had left.
+But when she learned her life would be cut short, Kaori decided nothing would get in the way of her making the most of what she had left.
 She tackled everything she was afraid of or hesitant to do, creating the impulsive girl we knew.

 It’s another great scene, accented by starting Kimi wa Wasurerareru no. The track that started this series takes us back to those first moments when we met her.